 As the prices of commodities increase, an average earner may need to switch to a simpler lifestyle.
 A high inflation rate means you’ll have lower disposable income and will result in having less money to spend than you wish to.

 - Insufficient fixed income

 The rise in the inflation rate will also affect those with fixed income such as retirees who rely on pension benefits.
 The usual pension they receive may no longer be sufficient to sustain their usual way of living, considering the increase in the cost of basic goods, medications, and utilities.

 Even if it is forecasted that health care cost will have a slower rise this year, there’s still a chance that for average income earners, health may be given less priority in order to meet daily needs.
 Regular checkups may be reduced and you may no longer be able to buy nutritional supplements or avail of prescribed treatments.

 - Lower capacity to save

-As financial resources tend to be lacking with a high inflation rate, you may find yourself without enough fund to allot for your savings, your child’s education, health emergencies, business, and retirement that may eventually affect your future plans.
+With a high inflation rate in the country, there is a tendency for financial resources to become insufficient.
+You may find yourself without enough funds to allot for your savings, your child’s education, health emergencies, business, and retirement that may eventually affect your future plans.

 5 steps to manage the effects of the rising inflation in the Philippines